BhanuPrakashSamoju/databricks_genai_hackathon/README.md

 # Movie Recommendation RAG
 ---

+## Inspiration

+**Introducing the Future of Movie Recommendations: The Movie Recommendation Assistant**

+In the era of OTT platforms like Netflix and Amazon, streaming movies has never been easier.
+However, with an ever-expanding library of films, finding the perfect movie to watch can feel like finding a needle in a haystack.
+Current recommendation systems, based on user click-stream data, watch history, regional top charts, and preferences, often leave us with suggestions heavily influenced by our recent streams or popular trends.

+What if you want a movie that fits a specific occasion, or matches your current mood?
+What if you want to explore beyond your usual genres and step out of your comfort zone?

+This solution aims to bridge the gap between you and your perfect movie.
+The idea behind this recommendation system is to consider not just your viewing history, but also your current desires and preferences.

 ## Overview

 The **Movie Recommendation RAG** is an AI-powered chatbot designed to generate movie recommendations for an imaginary OTT (Over-The-Top) platform.
 Leveraging the power of Llama-3 as the generation model and databricks-bge-large-en for embedding, this application aims to provide personalized movie suggestions based on user preferences.